-- Rule 11 On the Same Tack, Overlapped

 - Rule 13While Tacking

 - Rule 16Changing Course

 - Rule 17On the Same Tack; Proper Course

 Two boats A and X are on a beat, having a close tacking duel.
 Both are on starboard tack and A is subject to rule 17.
 A luffs to tack astern of X, which she can do if X does not change course.
 As soon as A starts to luff, X also luffs.
 A passes through head to wind and makes contact with X's quarter.
 A protests.
 What should the call be?